Montana-Media-Arts/sonic-programming/Syllabus.md

 ## Course Websites

-- [Course GitHub Repo](https://github.com/Montana-Media-Arts/sonic-programming) (This git repository holds code examples, an issues board, as well as course Wiki.)
+- [Course GitHub Repo (https://github.com/Montana-Media-Arts/sonic-programming)](https://github.com/Montana-Media-Arts/sonic-programming) (This git repository holds code examples, an issues board, as well as course Wiki.)

 ## Pre-Requisites

-Students should have completed MART 120 - Creative Coding I. It is also suggested that students have taken MART 220 Creative Coding II and MART 330 Principles of Sound Design.
+Students should have completed MART 120 - Creative Coding I. It is also suggested that students have taken MART 220 Creative Coding II and MART 245 - Introduction to the Language and Practice of Sonic Art and Audio.

 ## Books and Supplies